almostelle/Payment-History-Portal/README.md

   * Enable each user to see their payment history in a efficient and cohesive manner
 ### Google Apps Script
 [See the Google Apps Script functions]()

 **Functions created in PasswordProtect**
 *idPopUp()
  - Generates an alert that prompts the user to insert a Student ID.
 The alert will remain until the user provides a valid Student ID
  -  The valid IDs are stored within this function
- -  When a valid ID is entered, idPopup calls the function insertSheet(), inserts the valid ID in a determined cell, sets the name of the new shet to the student ID, and imports an image that functions as the finishSession button
+ -  When a valid ID is entered, idPopup calls the function insertSheet(), inserts the valid ID in a determined cell, sets the name of the new sheet to the student ID, and imports an image that functions as the finishSession button
 * insertSheet()
  - Creates the new sheet and sets formulas in each cell that are responsible for quering/importing the data from the other sheet
     - In the original example, the inforrmation is queried from a sheet OUTSIDE of the current spreadsheet